nattatorn-dev/react-native-user-profile/README.md

 # react-native-user-profile
-A react native mobile starter kit, Examples of user profiles pages to help you write component and design 🎨
+A react native mobile starter kit, Examples of user profiles pages to help you create component and design 🎨

 ## Find it on Expo
 https://expo.io/@nattatorn-dev/expo-react-native-user-profile